Alex Powell

-Alex Powell (born 18 September 2007) is an American and Jamaican racing driver, who last competed in the Italian F4 Championship for R-ace GP.
+Alex Powell (born 18 September 2007) is a Jamaican and American racing driver, who competes in Eurocup-3 for Campos.

-He has been a member of the Mercedes Junior Team since 2019.
-He previously contested the 2025 F4 Middle East Championship, finishing runner-up to Emanuele Olivieri.
-He finished fifth in the 2024 Italian F4 Championship with Prema Racing.
+Powell previously contested the 2025 F4 Middle East Championship, finishing runner-up to Emanuele Olivieri, and is a race winner in Italian F4.
+He is also a former member of the Mercedes Junior Team.

 Career

-Karting
+Karting (2015–2023)

 Powell began competing in the karting championships at the age of eight.
 After completing various championships in the USA and securing great results, he moved to Europe and started racing in Italy in the 60 Mini class.
-He has won the WSK Final Cup, South Garda Winter Cup, Trofeo Andrea Margutti and Champions of the Future.
+Powell has won the WSK Final Cup, South Garda Winter Cup, Andrea Margutti Trophy and Champions of the Future.
 He achieved the 2022 CIK-FIA Karting European Championship vice-champion in the OK category.
 A year, he ranked third in the same championship.